 In a 1995 interview, Soros gave two simple reasons for his massive funding of foundations in Eastern Europe: “I care about the principles of open society, and I can afford it.”

-Soros’ strategy has remained the same since 1984, when he established first Eastern European foundation in Hungary: locate people who share his vision of an “open society,” and provide them with the means to spread it.
+Soros’ strategy has remained the same since 1984 when he established the first Eastern European foundation in Hungary: locate people who share his vision of an “open society,” and provide them with the means to spread it.
 Asked what exactly his foundations do, he responded, “It’s impossible to say.”